While some dream of success, others are already up working to deliver it.

 My day starts when the sun rises.
 There’s no such thing as a snooze button.
 Training is varied because I need to find that balance of power, endurance and agility.
 But it’s always intense.
 Weight training to improve my serve and groundstrokes, sprint training to improve my speed around the court, sports massage when my body is aching from it all.
 And if I wake up the next day, unsure if I can do it all again?
 I just imagine falling to my knees after hitting the winning shot in the final of my next tournament.

 FedEx and Tennis

 At FedEx we understand the sort of commitment that goes into the delivery of a world-class performance, because we do it everyday for businesses around the world.
-And it’s this synergy that makes us so proud to be global sponsors and official carriers of the ATP World Tour and Roland-Garros.
-We’ve lived to deliver for over 40 years and are one of the pillars on which they both rely when serving up world-class tennis on a global scale.
+And it’s this synergy that makes us so proud to be global sponsor and official carrier of the ATP World Tour.
+We’ve lived to deliver for over 40 years and are one of the pillars on which they rely when serving up world-class tennis on a global scale.

 We’re delighted to be involved in the exciting world of tournament tennis.
 And the season highlight is the Barclays ATP World Tour Finals at London’s O2 Arena.
 This is only for the world’s top eight players and doubles teams as they battle it out for the last title of the season.
 But what makes the top eight so good?
 Find out by exploring the FedEx Performance Zone, FedEx ATP Head 2 Head and the ATP World Tour player interviews.

 The only place on tour where you can compare the greatest players of almost any era across their favourite surfaces, against their greatest rivals and in every possible condition.